Proto-Tibeto-Burman language: Issues

 Reconstruction is complicated by the immense diversity of the languages, many of which are poorly described, the lack of inflection in most of the languages, and millennia of intense contact with other Sino-Tibetan languages and languages of other families.
 Only a few subgroups, such as Lolo-Burmese, have been securely reconstructed.
 Benedict's method, which he dubbed "teleo-reconstruction", was to compare widely separated languages, with a particular emphasis on Classical Tibetan, Jingpho, Written Burmese, Garo, and Mizo.
 Although the initial consonants of cognates tend to have the same place and manner of articulation, voicing and aspiration are often unpredictable.
 Matisoff attributes this to the effects of prefixes that have been lost and are often unrecoverable.
 The reconstruction also features "allofams", variant forms of a root postulated to explain inconsistent reflexes in daughter languages.
 The reconstruction of such "allofams" has been heavily criticized by other researchers in the field.

 Homeland

 Contrary to other hypotheses suggesting a Proto-Sino-Tibetan homeland in the Yellow River valley of northern China, Matisoff (1991, 2015) suggests that the Proto-Sino-Tibetan (PST) homeland was located "somewhere on the Himalayan plateau," and gives Proto-Tibeto-Burman a date of approximately 4000 B.C., which is roughly on a par with the age of Proto-Indo-European.
 Language diversification occurred as speakers then moved downstream through various river valleys.

 Phonology

 The phonology of Proto-Tibeto-Burman here is from Matisoff's 2003 reconstruction, much of which is based on Benedict's earlier reconstructions.

 Consonants

 Proto-Tibetan–Burman has at least 23 consonants (Matisoff 2003:15).
 Some descendants of Proto-Tibetan–Burman, especially the Qiangic languages, have developed dozens of sibilant fricatives and affricates.

-Proto-Tibeto-Burman, in Matisoff's opinion, also has many final nasals, stops, and liquids.
+According to Matisoff, Proto-Tibeto-Burman also has many final nasals, stops, and liquids.